stephnitis/reading-notes/code401/DSA.md

 - *We care about this algorithm exclusively because of the efficiency benefits it provides; that’s what gives the algorithm meaning.
 Otherwise, it’s just needless complexity.*
 - To say search takes logarithmic time is just a fancy way of saying you cut out half the possible options at each decision point.
 - If you want to master algorithms (and you want them to stick), learn every topic side by side with all the nuances of time and space.

+## Discussion Questions

+1. What is 1 of the more important things you should consider when deciding which data structure is best suited to solve a particular problem?

+The size of the data.
+The size of the storage.
+The data dynamics, such as changing or editing the data.

+2. How can we ensure that we’ll avoid an infinite recursive call stack?

+You must define when your function is to stop recursing.